jjjxu/GalComm_Blocklist/README.md

 # GalComm Blocklist
 Formatted HOSTS blocklist for 15K domains researched by Awake Security; combats malicious Chromium extensions.
+> :warning:**DO NOT VISIT ANY OF THE DOMAINS IN THIS BLOCKLIST UNLESS YOU KNOW WHAT YOU'RE DOING.** :warning:

+All credit goes to the Awake Security team.
+I do not intend to profit from this and have only done this out of goodwill for the community.

 To read more, please see this link here: https://awakesecurity.com/blog/the-internets-new-arms-dealers-malicious-domain-registrars/ <br/>
 Their pdf report is also uploaded in this repo.